robinrojh/tp/docs/UserGuide.md

 ## Features

 ### Notes about command formats:
 - Words in `UPPER_CASE` are the parameters to be supplied by the user.

   For example, in `addClient n/NAME`, `NAME` is a parameter which can be used as `addClient n/John Doe`.

+- When more than 1 parameter from the user is required, parameters will be seperated with the use  of indicators, in the form of `x/xxxxx`

+  For example, in the add command, since more than one parameter needs to be specified, the command takes the form of `n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS l/PLAN t/[TAG]`.

 - Items in square brackets are optional.

   For example, `find KEYWORD [MORE_KEYWORDS]` can be used as `find Apple Inc`.